Operator Shifting for Noisy Elliptic Systems: Efficient Estimation using Truncated Expansions

 \subsection{Quick Start}

-For help readers with implementation, we provide explicit formulas for the augmentation factor $\augFac$ for low truncation orders, as well as a pseudo-code implementation of the different variants of energy norm augmentation.
+For help readers with implementation, we provide explicit formulas for the shift factor $\augFac$ for low truncation orders, as well as a pseudo-code implementation of the different variants of energy norm augmentation.